 Iran is actually one of the Middle East’s most intriguing destinations because so few people have traveled there, giving it a very real sense of mystery.

-However, Iran has a great historical heritage, beautiful landscapes, rich cuisine and fine objects of national art – and to learn all of these a lifetime is not enough.
+However, Iran has a great historical heritage, beautiful landscapes, rich cuisine, and fine objects of national art – and to learn all of these in a lifetime is not enough.

 We start the tour from Tabriz.

-If you coming from Tehran border with a flight you can come to Tabriz.
+If you coming from the Tehran border on a flight you can come to Tabriz.

-Arrive early morning and transfer to hotel after breakfast visit El Goli also known as shah Goli with its beautiful artificial lake and visit tomb of Shahriar, the most famous Persian and Azeri poet.
+Arrive early morning and transfer to the hotel after breakfast visit El Goli also known as Shah Goli with its beautiful artificial lake and visit the tomb of Shahriar, the most famous Persian, and Azeri poet.
 You will also be able to visit the exotic bazaar with an interesting array of ethnic crafts on sale.
-Overnight in Tabriz
+Overnight in Tabriz.

 Tabriz has been a place of cultural exchange since antiquity and its historic bazaar complex is one of the most important commercial centers on the Silk Road.